As seen on

 Professional Indemnity Insurance Wiki

-Professional indemnity insurance is a form of business liability insurance that protects against claims made by customers who are unhappy with the professional advice or service they received.
+Professional indemnity (PI) insurance is a form of business liability insurance that protects against claims made by customers who are unhappy with the professional advice or service they received.
 It provides financial protection by covering the cost of legal defence and also any compensatory damages you're required to pay.
 Here's what you need to know before you buy a policy.

 - What is Professional Indemnity insurance?